• Skip to secondary menu

 How to Paint Kitchen Cabinets

 Last, pour your paint into your container and thin it as needed!
 FYI: The newer model has a larger container that really makes a big difference in how long before you have to refill!
-My son and I were using them at the same time the other day and he would have to refill when I still had 1/3 of a container left.
+My son and I were using them at the same time the other day painting our goat house and he would have to refill when I still had 1/3 of a container left.
 That makes a big difference on a project of this size.

 How to Paint Kitchen Cabinets